nateshmbhat/SIT-Satellite/README.md

 # SIT-Satellite
-This repo contains some of the files for the Satellite project that our SITSAT team is undertaking.
+This repo contains some of the useful files and info for the Satellite project that our team is working on.